Clarithromycin for infection

 Continue reading below

-Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
-The table below contains some of the most common ones associated with clarithromycin.
-You will find a full list in the manufacturer's information leaflet supplied with your medicine.
 The unwanted effects often improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following continue or become troublesome.

-Common clarithromycin side-effects (these affect fewer than 1 in 10 people) | What can I do if I experience this? |
+Common clarithromycin side effects (these affect fewer than 1 in 10 people) | What can I do if I experience this? |

-Feeling sick (nausea) or being sick (vomiting), stomach ache, wind (flatulence), indigestion | Stick to simple meals - avoid rich or spicy food |
+Feeling sick or being sick, stomach ache, farting, indigestion | Stick to simple meals - avoid rich or spicy food |

 Diarrhoea | Drink plenty of water to replace lost fluids.
 If the diarrhoea continues or is severe, speak with your doctor as soon as possible |